-Satya Nadella, CEO of Microsoft: Featured Ahmad Awais for his open-source contribution to Mars Helicopter Mission 2020 — in the Microsoft Inspire Conference 2021 Keynote.
+Satya Nadella, CEO of Microsoft: Featured Ahmad Awais for his open-source work and contribution to Mars Helicopter Mission 2020 — Keynote: Microsoft Inspire Conference 2021.

 When I was a kid, I wanted to be an astronaut — exploring space and whatnot.
 But I was afraid of heights, so whenever my mother asked, I’d say I’ll settle as a scientist who’d invent things like rockets.